ePlanSys/eplansys/eplansys_docs/tutorials/fleet_corridor.rst

      b_c -> c_b [ltail=cluster_b, lhead=cluster_c, dir=forward, style=bold, label="report-blocked r1"];
    }

-A double circle is a designated world --- one the fleet cannot rule out as the actual one.
+A double circle is a designated world, one the fleet cannot rule out as the actual one.
 An edge labelled ``r1`` is r1 being unable to tell the two apart.
 The mission is finished when no agent has an edge left, which is exactly what ``Kw`` asks for.